When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 to display spam tags only when they are defined for a given message.)

-Your first step is to define your external filter's spam patterns using the
+Your first step is to define your external filter's spam headers using the

 spam